Vegan pie crust, easy to make, soft, and delicious. It is perfect to make any kind of vegan pies and it requires 5 ingredients and 10 minutes.

 Learn how to make a vegan pie crust with this simple tutorial.
 An easy way of getting an absolutely delicious ingredient perfect to prepare recipes like vegan pot pie, vegan pumpkin pie, or any other kind of sweet or savory pies.

 To make it you only need flour, sugar, salt, coconut oil, and water.
-This vegan pie crust is ready in just 10 minutes and it is completely additive and preservative-free.
+This pie crust is ready in just 10 minutes and it is completely additive and preservative-free.
 It turns out really flavorful!

 How to make vegan pie crust